monktastic/blog/pages/metaphysics/mundane.md

 Okay, well if it is not *logical*, then at least it is *practical*, right?
 But even this conclusion is circular: how can you know whether something is *practical* if this is the only moment that exists?
-You have to assume that there have been other moments to determine whether the belief has been practical.
+You have to *assume* that there have been other moments to determine whether the belief has been practical.

-Once you really see this, there's not much more you can do than throw your hands up and say "reasoning be damned; I am fine treating time as an assumption!"
+Once you really see this, there's not much more you can do than throw your hands up and say "reasoning be damned; it is perfectly sensible to treat time as an axiom!"

-Which is perfectly fine -- unless you happen to be the kind of person who wants to understand *why* you do things.
-Where exactly does this compulsion to believe come from, if not from logic? *Why* do I believe?
+Which is totally fine -- unless you happen to be the kind of person who wants to understand *why* you do things.
+Where exactly does this compulsion to believe come from, if not from logic?

-One easy answer is that perhaps "my reptilian brain is causing me to do it, and my prefrontal cortex has no say in the matter."
+The next easy answer is that perhaps "my reptilian brain is causing me to do it, and my prefrontal cortex has no say in the matter."
 This is certainly internally
-consistent: it's evolutionarily advantageous to believe in things that are real, so perhaps it's been built deep into our brain structures.
+consistent: it's evolutionarily advantageous to believe in things that are real, so perhaps it's been built deep into our brain structures and beyond our control.

-On the other hand, if the world popped into being *now*, I'd *still* be giving this answer.
-So maybe it's not so satisfying after all.
+On the other hand, if the world popped into being *now*, I could *still* be giving this answer.
+Perhaps it is not so convincing as it seems at first glance.

-Every time we try to answer *why*, our mind produces a satisfying explanation that requires careful consideration to detect as circular.
+It seems that every time we try to answer *why*, our mind produces a satisfying explanation that would requires careful consideration to detect as circular.
 It is as though the mind is erecting one "Do Not Enter" sign after another to dissuade you from peeking behind the curtain.
 "It's logical."
 "It's practical."
 "It's inevitable."
-"Shut up, we like it."
+"Shut up, we like it!"

 We are like Truman in the Truman Show, as the show's producers generate an increasingly stormy sea to prevent him from discovering the truth.